- Feb 23

 - Practice deep breathing and mindfulness techniques to help you focus on the present.

 - Develop and stick to a daily routine to minimize uncertainty.

 - Eat a healthy, balanced diet.

 - Focus on things you can control and let go of anything you can’t.

-- Talk to a friend, family member or therapist when you feel overwhelmed.
+- Talk to a friend, family member, or therapist when overwhelmed.

 - Work with a counselor to learn effective coping strategies and treat underlying conditions.